Porto vs Lisbon: which one is better?

 Train in Lisbon| ©André Marques

-Book the combo: bus, streetcar and boat in Lisbon
+Book the combo: bus, tram, and boat in Lisbon

 What photos can you take in Porto and what photos can you take in Lisbon?

-Both cities are a paradise for instagrammers and fans of this noble art.
+Both cities are a paradise for Instagrammers and fans of this noble art.
 Their decadent buildings and ubiquitous tiles are perfect for a stylish photo shoot.
-However, each one has its own magical corners.
-Read on, let's get started with Porto's must-see places!
+However, each has its own magical corners.
+Keep reading, let's start with the must-see places in Porto!

 • Livraria Lello, the most beautiful bookstore in the world.
 It is said to have inspired J.K.
 Rowling while writing Harry Potter (Rua das Carmelitas, 144).

-• Capela das Almas, a church whose walls are entirely covered with white and blue tiles.
-It was built in the 18th century but the tiles were added in 1929 (Rua de Santa Catarina 428).
+• Capela das Almas, a church whose walls are completely covered with white and blue tiles.
+It was built in the 18th century, but the tiles were added in 1929 (Rua de Santa Catarina 428).

-• Rua de Cabo Simao, from this street one enjoys an incomparable view over the Douro River and the Luís I Bridge.
-It is located on the opposite bank of the city.
+• Rua de Cabo Simao, from this street you can enjoy an unparalleled view of the Douro River and the Luís I Bridge.
+It is located on the opposite bank of the city

-The Portuguese capital is not far behind.
-There are many places where you can immortalize the best moments of your vacation.
-Here are the top 3 Lisbon:
+The Portuguese capital is not to be outdone.
+There are numerous spots where you can immortalize the best moments of your vacation.
+Here are the top three in Lisbon:

-• Belem Tower, a splendid watchtower in neo-Manueline style.
-Its original decorations will leave you open-mouthed.
+• Belém Tower, a splendid watchtower in Neo-Manueline style.
+Its original decorations will leave you speechless.
 It is located on the banks of the Tagus and has a unique charm.
-To see it from a different perspective, you can opt for a cruise along the Tagus (Avenida Brasília).
+To see it from a different perspective, you can opt for a cruise on the Tagus (Avenida Brasília).

-• Mirador Porta do Sol, perhaps the best panoramic viewpoint of the city of Camões.
-It is located in the Alfama district and enjoys a splendid view over the red roofs of the center, the churches and the National Pantheon (Largo Portas do Sol).
+• Porta do Sol viewpoint, perhaps the best panoramic viewpoint in the city of Camões.
+It is located in the Alfama district and offers a splendid view over the red roofs of the city center, the churches, and the National Pantheon (Largo Portas do Sol).

-• Streetcar 28, the most famous line in the old town.
-The convoy departs from Campo Ourique and ends its journey at Praça Martim Moniz.
-The most beautiful part is the Alfama district.
-Follow the rails and find the most picturesque spot.
-At some points, the streetcar passes through some very narrow streets.
+• Tram 28, the most famous line in the old town.
+The tram leaves from Campo Ourique and ends its journey at Praça Martim Moniz.
+The most beautiful part is in the Alfama district.
+Follow the tracks and find the most picturesque spot.
+In some places, the tram passes through very narrow streets.

 Crowds in Porto vs. crowds in Lisbon

 Portugal is a highly sought-after tourist destination.
-The architecture, gastronomy and affordable prices attract thousands of travelers to the country.
-Being larger, the capital hosts a larger number of tourists, yet Porto can seem more crowded.
-In Lisbon, people are spread out over a wider area while in Porto they are concentrated on the riverbanks and in the nearby old town.
+The country's architecture, cuisine, and affordable prices attract thousands of travelers.
+Being larger, the capital hosts a greater number of tourists, yet Porto can seem more crowded.
+In Lisbon, people are spread out over a larger area, while in Porto they are concentrated on the banks of the river and in the nearby old town.

-Near Porto's riverside promenade you will find the main attractions such as, for example, the wineries of Vila Nova de Gaia.
-In this area you will find many tourists who usually have a glass of Porto at the famous Calém Winery (Avenida de Diogo Leite 344) or the Sandeman Winery (Largo Miguel Bombarda 3) which you will recognize by its typical figure retracting a man with a cape and a hat.
+Close to Porto's riverside promenade are the main attractions, such as the Vila Nova de Gaia wine cellars.
+In this area, you will find many tourists who often enjoy a glass of port at the famous Calém Cellars (Avenida de Diogo Leite 344) or the Sandeman Cellars (Largo Miguel Bombarda 3), which you will recognize by its typical figure depicting a man with a cape and hat.

-Visit Lisbon and visit Porto, choose according to your travel plan
+Visit Lisbon and visit Porto, choose according to your travel plans

 Eduardo VII Park in Spring| ©Svetlana Cekic